-Reasonable restrictions are set on the capacity of all individuals with faculty status employed by the university to function as judge or advocate in specific situations involving members of their immediate family.
-Faculty members may neither initiate nor participate in institutional decisions involving a direct benefit such as initial appointment, retention, promotion, salary, leaves-of-absence, and other such benefits to members of their immediate families.
-Immediate family is defined to include one's spouse, parents, grandparents, children, grandchildren, brothers, sisters, or similar relationships-in-law.
-No appointing authority may employ or appoint a person related to him or her within the fourth degree of affinity or consanguinity to any job or position within the university.
+Reasonable restrictions are set on the capacity of all individuals with faculty status employed by the university to function as judge or advocate in speciﬁc situations involving members of their immediate family.
+Faculty members may neither initiate nor participate in institutional decisions involving a direct beneﬁt to a family member, including decisions pertaining to initial appointment, retention, promotion, salary, leaves-of-absence, and other such beneﬁts to family members, as deﬁned in Section 7.15.5.1.
+No appointing authority may employ or appoint a person related to him or her within the fourth degree of afﬁnity or consanguinity to any job or position within the university.

-7.17 Tutoring
+7.14.5.6.Tutoring

-No one on the payroll of the university is permitted to tutor any student in the university for compensation except with the permission of the chair of the department or program in which the student is being tutored and only in those cases where the tutor has no direct connection with the course in which the student is being tutored.
+No faculty member is permitted to tutor any UAHuntsville student for compensation except with the permission of the Chair of the department or program in which the student is being tutored and only in those cases where the tutor has no direct connection with the course in which the student is being tutored.

-7.18 Political Activity
+7.14.5.7.Political Activity

-Faculty members are authorized to engage in political activity provided that it does not result in a conflict of interest or interfere with their performance of assigned duties at the university.
-Public support of a political candidate or cause may be given by university employees if they clearly indicate that they speak for themselves and not for the university.
-Employees may not lend the name of their university positions or departments to the political campaigns of public candidates or to any causes that become matters of civic concern.
-Violations of this policy are grounds for dismissal.
+Faculty members are authorized to engage in political activity provided that it does not result in a conﬂict of interest or interfere with their performance of assigned duties at the university or their ethical obligations as teachers and scholars.
+Public support of a political candidate or cause may be given by faculty members if they clearly indicate that they speak for themselves and not for the university.
+Faculty members may not lend the name of their university positions or departments to the political campaigns of public candidates or to any causes that become matters of civic concern.

-University employees desiring to seek election to public office must first obtain written consent from the chancellor through appropriate reporting channels.
+Faculty members desiring to seek election to public ofﬁce must ﬁrst obtain written consent from the chancellor through appropriate reporting channels.

-No university employee may use or permit to be used university resources, time, or property for or on behalf of any political candidate, campaign, or organization or for any contribution or solicitation of any contribution to any campaign or organization.Political activity on the part of a university employee must comply with Rule 320 of the Board of Trustees of The University of Alabama and existing state and federal laws.
-Employees who have a question about their involvement in such activities should seek guidance and approval from the university.
+No faculty member may use or permit to be used university resources, time, or property for or on behalf of any political candidate, campaign, or organization or for any contribution or solicitation of any contribution to any campaign or organization.
+Faculty members should not solicit contributions of time or money for political parties or campaigns from students enrolled their classes.

+Political activity on the part of a faculty member must comply with Rule 320 of the Board of Trustees of The University of Alabama and existing state and federal laws.
+Faculty members who have a question about their involvement in such activities should seek guidance and approval from the university’s Ofﬁce of Counsel.

+UAH Faculty Handbook (2013)

+Violations of this policy are grounds for disciplinary action, in accordance with Section 7.14.

-7.19 Service as Bank Director by University Officers
+7.14.5.8.Service as Bank Director by University Ofﬁcers

-For the purpose of maintaining Board practice and policy and of preventing the appearance of conflicts of interest, no chancellor, president, vice president, financial officer, or any other administrator whose position permits a substantial influence on the nature or extent of banking relations and transactions shall accept appointment or election as a director of a bank or savings and loan association.
+For the purpose of maintaining Board practice and policy and of preventing the appearance of conﬂicts of interest, no faculty member serving in the capacity of chancellor, president, vice president, ﬁnancial ofﬁcer, or any other administrator whose position permits a substantial inﬂuence on the nature or extent of banking relations and transactions shall accept appointment or election as a director of a bank or savings and loan association.

-No campus administrator may accept such an appointment until the president has made, and the chancellor has affirmed, a determination that the position is not one that permits a substantial influence on the nature or extent of banking relations and transactions.
+No faculty member serving in any position as a campus administrator may accept such an appointment until the president has made, and the chancellor has afﬁrmed, a determination that the position is not one that permits a substantial inﬂuence on the nature or extent of banking relations and transactions.